alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 # computer-vision-xenopus-tadpole-tracker
 Developing a program with OpenCV, Python, and C++ that tracks and records data of Xenopus laevis tadpoles.
 This project is in collaboration with neuroscience researchers at Bard College.

-Feel free to watch the proof of concept video.
+Feel free to watch the proof of concept video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tt-ltoL9iEI" frameborder="0" allowfullscreen></iframe>